run-ai/docs/docs/Administrator/Researcher-Setup/Limit-a-Workload-to-a-Specific-Node-Group.md

         kubectl label node <node-name> run.ai/type=<label>

-The same value can be set to a single node, or for multiple nodes.&nbsp;
+The same value can be set to a single node, or for multiple nodes.

 A node can only be set with a single value